dxinteractive/ResponsiveAnalogRead/README.md

 ###Analog resolution
 - `void setAnalogResolution(unsigned int resolution)`

-If your ADC is something other than 10bit (1024), set that using this
+If your ADC is something other than 10bit (1024), set that using this.

-##Further functionality
-See ResponsiveAnalogRead.h for details on any remaining functionality it provides.

 Damien Clarke, 2016